 Incorrect to link Ram temple trust decision to Delhi polls: Javadekar

-"This is the decision taken for a temple in Ayodhya.
-Nothing to do with Delhi.
-The whole country is not under elections.
-Let us not confuse the situation," he told reporters at a briefing of decisions taken by the Union Cabinet.

-He was asked why the decision was announced on Wednesday and not Sunday after the Delhi polls.
+He was asked why the decision was announced on Wednesday and not on Sunday after the Delhi elections.
+The Supreme Court had directed the government to form the trust within three months and the deadline was ending on February 9.

+Asked whether the Election Commission's nod was taken before the Cabinet decision on the Shri Ram Janmabhoomi Teertha Kshetra, Javadekar said "It is a Supreme Court order.
+So I think Supreme Court by name is supreme."
+He refused to entertain questions on the opposition questioning the timing of the decision, stating that he would not say anything from a government platform.

+He said questions regarding the trust would be answered by Home Minister Amit Shah.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)